 As the town grew into a City the Fire Department expanded with it.
 Station 2 was added in the 1960s on Barn Street, Station 3 in the 1980s on Huff Drive, and Station 4 added in 1999.
 Temporary Station 5 was added in 2010 in Williamsburg Plantation.

-In 2005, City Hall moved to their current location on New Bridge Street.
-In 2014 Fire Administration, Station Number 1 and the Police Department moved to the Center for Public Safety, located at 200 Marine Boulevard Station Number 2 and the temporary Station Number 5 combined in 2015 and moved to the new Station Number 2 located at 1800 Gum Branch Road.
+In 2005, City Hall moved to its current location, 815 New Bridge Street.
+In 2014 Fire Administration, Station 1, and the Police Department moved to the Center for Public Safety, located at 200 Marine Boulevard.
+Station 2 and the temporary Station 5 combined in 2015 and moved to the new Station 2, located at 1800 Gum Branch Road.

-The Department continues working very hard to improve and provide increased service to the citizens and visitors of the City of Jacksonville by holding a Class 3 ISO rating and is an accredited agency.
-The Department started the first responders program in 1996.
-In 2013, the Department consisted of 86 career firefighters and staff, 3 part-time employees, 5 Volunteer firefighters, 6 Engines, 1 Ladder truck, 1 Rescue Truck, 3 Squads, along with other support /Special vehicles and trailers.
+The Department started its First Responders Program in 1996.
+In 2013, the Department consisted of 86 career firefighters and staff, 3 part-time employees, 5 Volunteer firefighters, 6 Engines, 1 Ladder truck, 1 Rescue Truck, 3 Squads, along with other support and special vehicles and trailers.

-In 2017, Jacksonville Fire and Emergency Services continues with its Class 3 ISO rating and is applying to be recognized for its fourth accreditation.
-There are 84 career firefighters and staff, 1 part-time employee, 5 volunteer firefighters, 5 Engines, 1 Ladder Truck, 1 Rescue Truck, 1 Quint, 3 Squads, 3 boats, along with other support/special vehicles and trailers.
+In 2017, Jacksonville Fire & Emergency Services continued with its Class 3 ISO rating and applied to be recognized for its fourth accreditation.
+At that time, there were 84 career firefighters and staff, 1 part-time employee, 5 volunteer firefighters, 5 Engines, 1 Ladder Truck, 1 Rescue Truck, 1 Quint, 3 Squads, 3 boats, along with other support/special vehicles and trailers.